bbc/waveform-data.js/README.md

 </html>
 ```

-You can use any of`dist/waveform-data.min.js` or `dist/waveform-data.js` files.
-They are delivered as UMD module so they can be used as:
+`dist/waveform-data.js` is delivered as UMD module so it can be used as:

 - Vanilla JavaScript (available as `window.WaveformData`)
 - RequireJS module (available as `define(['WaveformData'], function(WaveformData){ ... })`)